OpenOrienteering/mapper-manual/pages/toolbars.md

 #### ![ ](../mapper-images/tool-scale.png) Scale object(s) {#scale}
 Z

 This tool scales the selected object(s), which can include the whole map.
-It works completely analogous to the [rotate tool](#rotate).
+It works completely analogous to the [rotate objects tool](#rotate).

 #### ![ ](../mapper-images/tool-measure.png) Measure lengths and areas {#measure}